It's the Rush Limbaugh program, sizzling and cooking the fastest three hours in media here.

 The religion of peace has struck again.

-President Mahmoud Abbas will dissolve the Palestinian authorities government Thursday after fighting between rival parties, Hamas and Fatah, consumed a Gaza Strip was expected to call for a state of emergency.
+President Mahmoud Abbas will dissolve the Palestinian Authorities' government Thursday after fighting between rival parties, Hamas and Fatah, consumed the Gaza Strip, was expected to call for a state of emergency.

 Hamas fighters took control from two of the rival Fatah movement's most important security command centers in the Gaza Strip.

-Witnesses said that the victors dragged vanquished gunmen into the street, shot him to death.
+And witnesses said that the victors dragged vanquished gunmen into the street, shot them to death, execution style.

-So what we're what we're going to have here, uh, ladies and gentlemen, we'll have a three-state solution now.
+So what we're going to have here, ladies and gentlemen, will have a three-state solution now.

-We got more problems here to solve with diplomas who goes, three state solution.
+We got more problems here to solve with diplomas.

-We'll have Hamas in Gaza, we'll have Fatan the West Bank if for any of them left alive.
+We'll have Fatah in the West Bank, if any of them are left alive.

 At least you got to say that for these guys.